FindMySchool LogoFindMySchool

 Uniform is supplied through a named provider, and the school highlights that some items are made from recycled plastic bottles, which fits with the school’s wider sustainability messaging.

-A newer school means less published exam-history.
-With the school still growing cohorts and stating it does not yet have a Year 6 cohort, families who rely heavily on key stage 2 outcomes may prefer to track progress over the next few years as results become available.
+• A newer school means less published exam-history.
+With limited key stage 2 outcome information in the current dataset, families who rely heavily on headline results may prefer to track progress over the next few years as more data becomes available.

 Stoneham Park Primary Academy is a modern, growing state primary built for a new community, with a clear values framework and an unusually transparent approach to publishing day-to-day practical details.
 The biggest confidence signal is the behaviour culture, validated by an Outstanding judgement in that area alongside a Good overall Ofsted outcome.